 One line of work involves the assessment of people's perceptions of the costs and potential benefits of a given task, how these perceptions influence willingness to work for reward, and the role of emotion in driving these decisions.
 We have found that some people who experience mood and thinking problems (e.g., those with psychosis or depression) might over-estimate the work required to obtain a reward, and thus not exert the requisite effort to accomplish their goals.
-Others (e.g., those with mania) might under-estimate costs associated with goal pursuit, which can also lead to unwanted consequences.
+Others (e.g., those with mania) might under-estimate costs and persist in goal pursuit.
 We conduct this line of work both in the laboratory (using interviews and tasks completed on the computer) as well as out in the "real-world" using mobile devices.
 Relevant manuscripts:

 Fulford, D., Johnson, S. L., Llabre, M. M., & Carver, C. S. (2010).
 Pushing and coasting in dynamic goal pursuit: Coasting is attenuated in bipolar disorder.
 Psychological Science, 21, 1021-1027.